gabguerin/hooktheory-mcp/README.md

 ### Prerequisites

 - Python 3.11 or higher
-- A Hooktheory API key (Get one at https://www.hooktheory.com/api/trends/docs)
+- A Hooktheory account (Sign up at https://www.hooktheory.com)

 ### Setup